Ahmed-sudo-eng/alx-higher_level_programming/0x0B-python-input_output/README.md

 8-class_to_json.py: a function that returns the dictionary description with simple data structure (list, dictionary, string, integer and boolean) for JSON serialization of an object

 9-student.py: a class Student that defines a student by first_name, last_name and age

+10-student.py: a class Student that defines a student by first_name, last_name and age